-INTRODUCTION
+I. INTRODUCTION

-The purpose of this document is to provide Clients with the essence of financial instruments:

-- offered on unregulated market (OTC), - offered on regulated market, multilateral trading facilities (MTF/ASO), or on trading venues operating in the territory of member states, or operated on the territory of non-member states and inform of the risks associated with investing in instruments offered by OANDA TMS Brokers S.A. (hereinafter "OANDA TMS") through transaction systems and at the provision of investment advice service.
-Below mentioned are only the most important aspects of the risks of investing in the financial instruments.
+The purpose of this document is to provide Clients with the essence of financial instruments offered on unregulated market (OTC) and inform of the risks associated with investing in instruments offered by Dom Maklerski TMS Brokers S.A. (hereinafter TMS Brokers) through transaction systems and at the provision of investment advice service.
+Below mentioned are only the most important aspects of the risks of investing in the OTC instruments.